Financial Action Task Force blacklist: History

-Primary Works
+Primary works

 One of the main objectives of the FATF is to establish norms and standards of "legal, regulatory and operational measures" to fight against money laundering, terrorist financing and other related threats to the security and integrity of the international financial system.
 However, FATF "has no investigative authority."
 FATF works with nation-states to bring legislative changes and regulatory reforms in the aforementioned sectors.
-In addition, the FATF also provides policy recommendations that meet international standards to countries for combating money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
-FATF has been providing policy recommendations since 1990 and their recommendations have revised four times since then.
+In addition, the FATF also provides policy recommendations that meet international standards to countries for combating money laundering and the financing of terrorism and the proliferation of weapons of mass destruction.
+FATF has been providing policy recommendations since 1990 and their recommendations have been revised four times since then.
 FATF also monitors the situations of its members in establishing adequate measures and institutions to fight against money laundering and terrorist financing.
 FATF also makes sure that it is aware of national-level vulnerabilities of its member states "with the aim of protecting the international financial system from misuse."

 FATF member nations

 Full members

-According to its official website, there are 38 members of FATF, representing most financial centers around the world.
+According to its official website, there are 39 members of FATF (earlier 40 members, Russia's membership was suspended in Feb 2023) and two Regional Organisations (European Union and Gulf Cooperation Council), representing most financial centers around the world.

 The list consisted of the following countries:

 Observer nations

-There is currently one FATF observer.
+There are currently no FATF observer nations, but many financial institutions participate at that level.

 FATF Blacklisting reports

-The Blacklist is a term used by the media, which is officially called as "Call for action" nations by the FATF.
+The Blacklist is a term used by the media, which is officially called a "Call for action" nations by the FATF.